Meet Our Team

 Quirky things about Micah: he likes to pickle and can vegetables, he is a self-proclaimed Star Wars geek and a music snob.

-Mitchell Chalk, MRSS-P, (Administrative & Program Support Manager) is a graduate of the Welcome House.
+Mitchell Chalk, CPS, (Administrative & Program Support Manager) is a graduate of the Welcome House.

 His successful participation in the rehabilitative jobs program led him to his current professional role.

 Mitchell has a strong passion for helping and providing those in need with the necessary building blocks for success.
 He believes spreading positivity is highly contagious.

 Mitchell is currently a student at Metropolitan Community College studying computer science.
 He is an avid hiking/biking, kayaking, and fitness enthusiast.
 When he’s not outside enjoying nature and fitness, Mitchell has a passion for spending time with his loved ones, playing video games, and cooking.

 Being a part of the Welcome House program, Mitchell appreciates the importance of giving back and staying as close as he can to recovery.
 He says, “I hope I’m in the position to help others for the rest of my life.”

 Casey Urso, CPS, PP-PE 1, (Recovery Support Specialist) former resident of the Welcome House, is originally from central Virginia.
 He moved to Kansas City several years ago for a new start but his addiction progressed to a point he became disparate to seek help.
 He became a resident at Welcome House in 2014 and has since dedicated his life to his own personal recovery and helping other’s to find recovery “that no addict seeking recovery need ever die from the horrors of addiction”.

 Casey has an extensive music background and is currently working towards a college degree in liberal arts.
 He integrates physical fitness and spiritual practices into his own program which he enjoys doing when he’s not at work or school.
 He also enjoys increasing his collection of tattoos and spending time with his friends.